DAL EM

 Dr. Kendra MacCuspic

 Kendra hails from Cape Breton, and brings her Caper attitude into everything she does.
 She loves the social aspect of EM - it's a specialty that interacts with almost everyone in the hospital.
 She loves EM's range, that you can see a cognitively demanding tox case then wander down the department for a brain break to suture.
-Outside of EM, Kendra's favourite things are her son, hugging trees, petting cats, and sipping some coffee over morning waffles.
+Outside of EM, Kendra's favourite things are her two children, hugging trees, petting cats, and sipping some coffee over morning waffles.
 Kendra loves waffles.

 Dr. Manal Sheikh